 The most common method of sample collection has been a nasopharyngeal swab, in which a long Q-tip-like swab is inserted deep into the nasal passage.
 However, the FDA is now allowing individuals to use short swabs to collect samples from the front of their nostrils.
 Samples can also be collected from an individual’s throat.

-If a patient has a productive cough, healthcare workers can collect a sample of phlegm to be tested, as the Centers for Disease Control and Prevention (CDC) recommends testing lower respiratory tract specimens when available.
+If a patient has a productive cough, healthcare workers can collect a sample of phlegm to be tested, as the CDC recommends testing lower respiratory tract specimens when available.
 The CDC also recommends collecting a sample from the lower respiratory tract if the patient is receiving invasive mechanical respiration.
 It is currently thought that the virus reproduces in the respiratory tract, so samples collected directly from a patient’s lungs may contain more evidence of the virus.
 The CDC does not recommend inducing phlegm to get a sample.

 As SARS-CoV-2 is a new strain of coronavirus, labs are developing other methods of testing to help fight the disease.

-In late April, the FDA authorized the first at-home COVID-19 test kit from LabCorp, several weeks after the agency issued warnings to companies that were offering at-home test kits without FDA approval.
-The FDA authorized additional at-home test kits in late May.
+In late April 2020, the FDA authorized the first at-home COVID-19 test kit from LabCorp, several weeks after the agency issued warnings to companies that were offering at-home test kits without FDA approval.
+The FDA authorized additional at-home test kits in late May of 2020.

 At-home tests allow individuals to collect their own samples, through nasal swabs, and mail or deliver them to labs for testing.
 They are ideal for individuals who are still under stay-at-home orders, and alleviate some of the burden on healthcare workers, who may lack the gear necessary to protect them from individuals carrying the disease.